haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-index.md

 	bin/magento indexer:show-mode [indexer]

 Where `[indexer]` is a space-separated list of indexers.
-Omit `[indexer]` to show all indexers' modes.
-For example, to show the mode of all indexers:
+Omit `[indexer]` to show all indexers' modes. 例如， to show the mode of all indexers:

 	bin/magento indexer:show-mode